ends 9/15/16 9pm EST

 Both molting and egg production are controlled internally in response to lighting changes.
 When daylight hours decrease, egg production may slow down or stop completely and chickens will shed their feathers and grow new ones.
 When spring approaches and daytime lengthens, egg production will pick up again.
 At the end of summer, supplemental light may be added to the coop to promote egg-laying through the dark months.

 This is Phoebe, my White bantam frizzled Cochin, who is the poster chicken for a rough molt.
 She has molted in this most undignified manner for the past two years.
 She's a trooper though, I have yet to hear her demand a parka.

-Newly emerging feathers have a vein-filled shaft which will bleed if cut or injured.
-These pin feathers are very sensitive and chickens generally prefer not to be handled while molting.
+The tissue within the follicle of an emerging feather (aka: pin feather) contains a rich blood supply that will bleed if broken.
+Pin feathers are very sensitive and chickens generally prefer not to be handled while molting.

 Feathers emerging through the vein-filled shaft, which is covered by